 Lasso is a regularization technique.
 Use

-Reduce the number of predictors in a generalized linear model.
+Reduce the number of predictors in a regression model.

 Identify important predictors.